mozilla/ichnaea/docs/metrics.rst

 ^^^^^^^^^^^^^^^^^^^
 If the rate controller is enabled, then ``trx_history.purging`` is a gauge that becomes ``1`` when the transaction history exceeds the maximum level.
-Observation processing is paused by setting the :ref:`global locate sample rate
-<global-rate-control>` to 0%, which allow the MySQL purge process to reduce the
-transaction history.
-When it returns to below a safe minimum level, the rate is allowed to rise again.
+Observation processing is paused by setting the :ref:`global locate sample rate <global-rate-control>` to 0%, which allow the MySQL purge process to reduce the transaction history.
+When it drops below a safe minimum level, the rate is allowed to rise again.

 If the rate controller is not enabled, then purging mode is not used, and this metric is not emitted.